Bird Sexing PCR Protocol – CHD1F/CHD1R primers

 Abstract

-This protocol allows you to test for the sex of a bird by amplifying a region of the CHD1-Z and CHD1-W genes on the Z and W sex chromosomes, using plucked feathers as a DNA source.
+This protocol allows you to test for the sex of a bird by amplifying a region of the CHD1-Z and CHD1-W genes on the Z and W sex chromosomes, using plucked feathers or dried blood spots as a DNA source.

 The CHD1F/CHD1R primer set was designed by Lee et al. (2010) based on the 2550F/2718R primer set of Fridolfsson & Ellegren (1999), to produce smaller amplicons that would be more suitable for capillary electrophoresis analysis and when working with more degraded DNA.
 A consequence of using different primer sequences is that the CHD1F/CHD1R primer set is able to sex some bird species more successfully than 2550F/2718R (see Çakmak et al., 2017).